Yatir Forest: History

 The first trees were planted in 1964 by the Jewish National Fund at the initiative of Yosef Weitz.
 It is named after the ancient Levite city of Yatir.

 Over four million trees have been planted, mostly coniferous trees - Aleppo pine and Mediterranean cypress, but also many broad-leaved trees such as Atlantic terebinth, tamarisk, jujube, carob, olive, fig, eucalyptus and acacia, as well as vineyards and various shrubs.
 Yatir Forest has changed the arid landscape of the northern Negev, despite the pessimism of many experts.
 It has proven to be a prime ecological instrument, halting the desertification on the heights northeast of Beersheba.

 The forest is situated at a relatively high altitude (between 400–850 m above sea level) in a semi-arid region with an average yearly precipitation of 300–350 mm and low humidity.
 The ground is composed of hard lime rocks, and soft chalk rocks.

 The Israel National Trail, marked in 1991 runs through the forest.
 Yatir forest is located on the trail south of Meitar and north of Arad.

-Yatir forest is the largest forest ever planted by the JNF, covering 30,000 dunams with over 4 million trees, and continues to expand it.
+Yatir forest is the largest forest planted by the JNF, covering 30,000 dunams with over 4 million trees.